Norman Studios: The Flying Ace (1926)

 The only film from Norman Studios to be restored and kept in the Library of Congress, The Flying Ace was dubbed "the greatest airplane thriller ever filmed."
 It was filmed entirely on the ground, but used camera tricks to imply movement and altitude for the stationary airplanes.
 The film was inspired by aviators like Bessie Coleman who sent a letter to Norman Studios expressing a wish to create a film based on her life.

-The plot of the film revolves around a former World War I fighter pilot returning home to his previous job of a railroad company detective.
-Once back, he has to solve a case involving stolen money and a missing employee in order to catch the thieves.
+The plot of the film revolves around a former World War I fighter pilot returning home.
+He is rehired to his previous job as a railroad company detective to solve a new case involving stolen payroll money and a missing employee.

 The film is the only one from the period known to have survived.
 The Library of Congress keeps a copy of the film as it is deemed culturally significant.
 Nowadays, The Flying Ace is screened occasionally across the nation.

-Norman created a prop plane for the film.
-Creative use of the camera created upside down sequences.
+Norman constructed a prop plane for the film.
+Creative use of the camera produced the upside down flying sequences.
 African Americans were not allowed to serve as pilots in the United States armed forces at the time.

 Black Gold (1928)

-For Norman's last feature film, he created a film about oil drilling in the American West based on the story of John Crisp, a black leaseholder who found oil on his Oklahoma property.
+For Norman's last feature film, he created a film about oil drilling in the American West based on the story of John Crisp, a Black leaseholder who found oil on his Oklahoma property.
 In the film, Mart Ashton, a rancher, looks to invest in oil wells on his property.
 His driller secretly conspires with the Ohio Company to take over his well.
 When Ashton is framed for robbery and thrown into jail, his foreman, Ace, and the bank president's daughter, Alice, team up with Peg to exonerate Ashton.
 When they are successful, Ace and Alice start their future together.